 SBA Express Loans

-If you’re looking for a fast-track long term business loan, consider an SBA Express loan.
-Repayment terms range from 5-10 years, and approval and funding for these loan types can be as quick as 30 days.
-The tradeoff is usually a higher interest rate than you’d find with a 7(a) loan as well as lower loan limits, with a maximum loan amount of $350,000.
+If you’re looking for a long-term loan that can be fast-tracked, consider an SBA Express loan.
+Repayment terms range from 5-10 years, and approval and funding for these loan types can be as quick as 7 days post-approval.

 Business Lines of Credit